Economic inequality: Public perception and accuracy thereof

-In the US, a 2011 study found that there is a significant difference in the measured wealth distribution and the public's understanding of it.
+In the US, a 2011 study found a significant discrepancy between the measured wealth distribution and the public's understanding of it.
 The actual wealth going to the top quintile in 2011 was around 84%, whereas the average amount of wealth that the general public estimated to go to the top quintile was around 58%.

 Arguments that economic inequality is not a problem

 The majority of researchers who analyze economic inequality argue that today's levels are problematic and deserve some mitigation.
 There are however, some who disagree, and feel that current levels of inequality are necessary because it encourages individuals to gain useful skills and take risks, thereby encouraging growth and innovation, which are necessary for progress.
 Some have also argued that economic inequality is a natural and fair outcome in market economies, in which the rewards are distributed based on different economic contributions because individuals have different attitudes and talents.
 Many who feel that economic inequality is not a significant issue are associated with conservative or libertarian think tanks funded by corporations and the wealthy like The Heritage Foundation, the Manhattan Institute, the Cato Institute or the American Enterprise Institute, who may also feel that policies which would reduce inequality are direct attacks on their favored version of capitalism, laissez-faire capitalism.
 In addition, some feel that economic inequality has not actually increased significantly.